 Once you have made the commitment to global study you have a lot to do to get ready!
-Some of the preparation is mandatory like going to the CGE Send Off Session and getting a passport -- while others may only be necessary depending on your destination -- like a visa or immunizations.
+Some of the preparation is mandatory like going to the CGE Pre-departure Orientation and getting a passport -- while others may only be necessary depending on your destination -- like a visa or immunizations.
 The more you know about the place you are going before you go the better your experience will be.
 This section is full of resources that will help you prepare.

 Have I Changed My Plans?+

 If you have decided to study abroad during a different semester, or if you have decided not to study abroad, you must tell the Center for Global Education.
 If you do not alert the Center for Global Education to your changed plans, you will be unable to register for your semester at Gettysburg.

 When you applied to your study abroad program, you submitted a Course Approval Form on-line that outlined what courses you hope to take abroad.
 For some students, the courses you have listed will be the courses you take abroad.
 For others, and perhaps the majority of students, you will end up taking only a few of the courses you listed on your Course Approval Form.